cromulencellc/hackasat-qualifier-2023/README.md

 # Hack-a-Sat 4 Qualifier

-`Approved for Public Release, Distribution Unlimited: AFRL-2023-2277 before this sentence on the github This repository contains the open source release for the Hack-a-Sat 4 qualifier from 2023.`
+`Approved for Public Release, Distribution Unlimited: AFRL-2023-2277`

 This repository contains the open source release for the Hack-a-Sat 4 qualifier from 2023.